FailAcademy/learning/web-dev-foundation/_lessons/week-09/01b-hosting.md

 ## Exercise 1

-In this exercise, you're going to purchase a domain name, and configure it's A record to point to your final project website.
+In this exercise, you're going to purchase a domain name, and configure its A record to point to your final project website.

 {% comment %}
 ## Exercise 2